SimYunSup/bylinecms/README.md

 ## Getting Started

-At the moment, the project is mostly a prototype and 'weekend hack'.
-But it builds and runs if you wanted to poke around or follow along.
+At the moment, the project is a prototype, but it builds and runs if you wanted to poke around or follow along.
+Note that we're currently combining the dashboard, api, and configuration into apps/dashboard for prototype development only.

 ### 1. Clone and install dependencies